Garry Moore: Television career

-Moore's variety program was moved to the daytime slot, where it ran until June 27, 1958.
+Moore's variety program was moved to a daytime slot, where it ran until June 27, 1958.
 Within three months of the end of the daytime show, Moore and his longtime colleague Durward Kirby moved the revived The Garry Moore Show into prime time as a Tuesday night comedy and variety hour that ran from September 30, 1958, to June 14, 1964.
 Although the show was a bigger hit in prime time, Moore always preferred the daytime housewife audience.
 He thought it gave lonely housewives something to listen to and watch while they worked.
-The show provided a break into show business for many performers, including Alan King, Jonathan Winters, Carol Burnett, and Dorothy Loudon.

 The Garry Moore Show featured regular supporting cast members Durward Kirby, Marion Lorne, Denise Lor, and Ken Carson, as well as a mixture of song-and-dance routines and comedy skits.
+The show provided a break into show business for many performers, including Alan King, Jonathan Winters, and Dorothy Loudon.
 The show also introduced the public to comedienne Carol Burnett.
 After the show ended, Burnett became a star in her own right, hosting The Carol Burnett Show, from September 1967 through the spring of 1978.

-During preparations for an episode of his variety show, Moore and his writing team knew it wasn't going to be a good episode despite staying up late the night before to do rewrites.
-So, at the start of the show, Moore went out in front of the live audience and flat out told the audience as well as the audience at home that it wasn't going to be a good show and recommended to the home viewing audience to tune in to what was airing on the rival networks that night.
+During preparations for one episode of his variety show, Moore and his writing team knew it wasn't going to be a very good episode despite staying up late the night before to do rewrites.
+So, at the start of the show, Moore went in front of the live audience and flat out told that audience as well as the audience at home that it wasn't going to be a good show and recommended to the home viewing audience to tune in to what was airing on the rival networks that night.
 Every time a joke would bomb with the audience, Moore would turn to the camera and say, "it's your fault for still watching this!"
 The home audience was so fascinated by the frank honesty of Moore that they stuck with the episode, and it was one of the highest-rated episodes of the season.